 Net metering is a policy in most states that allows solar panel users to swap unused solar energy for credit toward their traditional electric bill.
 Since solar energy doesn’t 100% replace electricity in the home, this is a great way to keep electric bills even lower, since you may be eligible to receive discounts and utility credit based on the amount of unused solar energy your panels were able to generate.

 If you had your solar panels installed by a reputable company in the area with a recognizable consumer brand, highlight that in your marketing materials.
-This will allay buyer concerns about the quality of your solar panel installation.
+This will allay any concerns buyers might have about the quality of your solar panel installation.

-According to EnergySage, the top 5 solar panel installers nationally include:
+According to Forbes, the top solar panel installers nationally include:

-“There’s no moving parts, they’re easy to maintain,” said Hamilton.
-“Really, all you need to do is have someone clean them every two to three months, keep them so they’re clear and can access the sun, and there’s not a lot of maintenance to them.
+“There’s no moving parts; they’re easy to maintain,” says Hamilton.
+“All you need to do is have someone clean them every two to three months, keep them so they’re clear and can access the sun, and there’s not a lot of maintenance to them.
 Maintenance is really a non-issue.”

 DIY-minded solar owners can give their panels the occasional scrub with water and a coarse cloth to rid them of any dirt and debris.
 Otherwise, any reputable solar installer should be able to handle regular cleaning of your solar panels.